berkeley-scf/r-bootcamp-winter-2019/modules/module6_tidyverse.md

 # `dplyr::mutate`

 What if we wanted to add these values to our original data frame instead of creating a new object?
-For this, we can use the `mutate()` function, which is similar to `summarize()` except it creates new variables to the same data frame that you pass into it.
+For this, we can use the `mutate()` function, which is similar to `summarize()` except it creates new variables in the same data frame that you pass into it.

 ```r